newrelic/newrelic-quickstarts/CONTRIBUTING.md

 Before getting started, review the [documentation](https://github.com/newrelic/newrelic-observability-packs/blob/main/docs) for quickstart structure and limits you need to consider.

+#### InstallPlans

+> See the [docs](https://github.com/newrelic/newrelic-observability-packs/blob/main/docs/main_config.md#installPlans) for more details on `installPlans`.

+- The Ordering of `installPlans` is important as it sets the order of installation in the guided install flow for a user.
+- Every quick start that should be "installable" needs a `documentation URL` and an `installPlan` configuration if you want use the guided install flow.

+#### Documentation

+> See the [docs](https://github.com/newrelic/newrelic-observability-packs/blob/main/docs/main_config.md#documentation) for more details on `documentation`

+- The first `documentation URL` listed in the documentation configuration should be the primary doc reference.
+- The see installation docs buttons will always link to the primary `documentation URL`.
+- Every quick start that should be "installable" needs a `documentation URL` and an `installPlan` configuration if you want use the guided install flow.

 #### Levels

+> See the [docs](https://github.com/newrelic/newrelic-observability-packs/blob/main/docs/main_config.md#level) for more details on `levels`

 - All quickstarts will be set to `Community` level by default unless specified differently by the `Author`.
 - Levels can only be modified by New Relic employees.
 - If you have questions on how to increase the level of support please file an [issue](../../issues)

-#### Images (screenshots)
+#### Dashboard images (screenshots)

+> See the [docs](https://github.com/newrelic/newrelic-observability-packs/blob/main/docs/dashboard_config.md#pages_items_anyOf_i0_additionalProperties) for more details `dashboards`

-- Images are `optional` but highly recommended to preview the visual functionality of a dashboard.
+- Dashboard images are `optional` but highly recommended to preview the visual functionality of a dashboard.
 - file name should be `quickstart_name01`, `quickstart_name02`, etc
-- Images for dashboards should be stored in the quickstart's dashboard directory. ex: `/quickstart_name01/dashboards`.
+- Dashboards images should be stored in the quickstart's dashboard directory. ex: `/quickstart_name01/dashboards`.
 - Must be in `.png`, `.jpg`, `.jpeg` or `.svg` format
 - Each image file must be less than `4MB` in size
-- There should be no more than 6 images in your quickstart's component folder
+- There should be no more than `6`  dashboard images per dashboard
 - For best results use aspect ratio: 3:2
 - For best results use 800 px (width)
 - For best results use 1600 px (height)

 #### Logos

+> See the [docs](https://github.com/newrelic/newrelic-observability-packs/blob/main/docs/main_config.md#logo) for more details `logos`

 - Logo files should go in the root quickstart directory, `/quickstarts_name01`
 - Logos are `optional` but highly recommended to call attention to your quickstart.